duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-DuckLake can store the _data files_ on AWS S3?
+DuckLake can store the _data files_ (Parquet files) on the AWS S3 blob storage or compatible solutions such as Azure Blob Storage, Google Cloud Storage or Cloudflare R2.
 You can run the _catalog database_ anywhere, e.g., in an AWS Aurora database.

 </div>